-Ever wondered what it’s like to be a fisherman?
-What are the daily challenges they face to bring us our seafood?
-David Stevens, a Cornish fisherman, tells us about a typical day in his life…
+What are the daily challenges that fishermen face to bring us our seafood?
+David Stevens, a Cornish fisherman, tells us about a typical day for him.

 The Crystal Sea is a family-run business in Cornwall.
 The family originate from St. Ives and have been fishermen for many generations, although they now work out of Newlyn.
 The fishing vessel is skippered by two brothers, David and Alec Stevens, with a crew of three others and their father helping with the nets and supplies ashore.